isomerpages/pris-test/_join-us/Volunteer/Volunteer with Us.md

 description: ""
 third_nav_title: Volunteer
 ---

-Prison volunteers come in to work with the offenders, in the areas of religious programmes and services, social programmes, academic and enrichment programmes.
-Volunteers are also one of the sources of pro-social support for the released offenders in the community.
+Volunteers come in to work with the inmates and ex-offenders, in the areas of religious programmes and services, social programmes, academic and enrichment programmes.
+Volunteers are also one of the sources of pro-social support for the released ex-offenders in the community.

-**a.
-Role of a Volunteer in the offender’s rehabilitation journey**
+**Role of a Volunteer in the offender’s rehabilitation journey**

  Volunteers play an integral role in the offender’s rehabilitation and desistance journey.
 When volunteers engage the offenders, ex-offenders and their families, you give hope and help rebuild lives.